 In the example below from e-commerce Baggu, you can clearly see what the bag looks like, but this email could use a few additional close-up pictures to see the pattern in more detail.

-In case your images are not displayed, or the reader is visually impaired, it’s good to have alternative texts as a back-up.
+In case your images are not displayed by an email service, or the reader is visually impaired, it’s good to have alternative texts as a backup.

-Click here to see where you can add ALT text in the MailerLite app.
+Click here for a tutorial on where you can add ALT text in the MailerLite app.

 Minimize scrolling within the email design, both horizontally and vertically.
-The ideal width for images is 600 pixels on desktop, and 320 pixels on a mobile device.
+The ideal max-width for images is 600 pixels on desktop, and 320 pixels on a mobile device.

 Vertically, try to keep your email as compact as possible.
-If your email gets too long on desktop, email clients like Gmail will clip your content and display the “View entire message” notification at the bottom.
+If your email gets too long on the desktop, email clients like Gmail will clip your content to match the device width and display the “View entire message” notification at the bottom.
 On mobile, readers are likely to lose interest upon seeing how long your message is.

 When it comes to images, GIFs and emojis, having a good balance is key.
 For responsive purposes, it’s actually best to minimize their usage, as imagery can be blocked and using emojis in emails can look different depending on the email client that’s being used to read the email.